Adaptations of Australian animals to cane toads: Foraging tactics in birds

 The most notable case of cane toad consumption by birds involves the scavenging of dead ‘road-kill’ toads by raptors, including the black kite and the whistling kite.
 These birds have learned to eat only the tongue of the toad, leaving the rest of the carcass behind; in this way, the raptors minimise the quantity of toxins ingested.
 This scavenging behaviour is most common during the dry season, when prey becomes scarcer.
 In a test conducted by (Beckmann & Shine 2010), kites were found to be twice as likely to scavenge dead cane toads in the dry season than in the wet season.
 Furthermore, the kites preferred frogs to cane toads, and favoured smaller juvenile toads over larger adult toads.

 There has been some anecdotal evidence for culturally transmitted predation techniques of cane toads in Torresian crows.
 Torresian crows appear to have developed a technique to kill and eat cane toads by flipping the toads on their backs and consuming only the internal organs and part of the thighs of the toxic anuran.
 It is possible that this predation behaviour is culturally transmitted.
 Torresian crows may learn how to perform the technique by imitating and replicating the behaviour of conspecifics.

-Predation on cane toads does not appear to be as common in wading birds, which are reluctant to prey on the toxic species in any of its ontological stages.
+Predation on cane toads does not appear to be as common in wading birds, which are reluctant to prey on the toxic species in any of its life stages.
 Wading birds, including the Nankeen night heron, purple swamphen, pied heron, and little egret, have been shown to avoid consuming cane toads, most likely as a result their bad taste.